 Tutorial: Create a Sine with Nodes in Maya

 Wow!
-It’s been more than a year since my last post here… Time flies, huh? 😕 Anyway, I’ve gotten a lot of questions about the procedural ribbon from my rigging reel, and I promised I’d do a tutorial on that, I’ll try to get that done next week or so
+It’s been more than a year since my last post here… Time flies 😕 Anyway, I’ve gotten a lot of questions about the procedural ribbon from my rigging reel, and I promised I’d do a tutorial on that, I’ll try to get that done next week or so 🙂

-First off, there’s several tutorials out there on how to create a sine-function in Maya, but I still haven’t seen anyone do them with nodes.
+First off, there’s several tutorials out there on how to create a sine-function in Maya, but I’ve never seen anyone do them with nodes.
 The main reason you would want to do things with nodes instead of using expressions is that expressions doesn’t always evaluate when you want them to, some times you have to scrub the timeline or playback the scene to force an evaluation of the expression.
 That can be really cumbersome if you need to adjust attributes that affects the result of the expression without seeing the changes instantly.
-Also, nodes evaluate way faster than expressions
+Also, nodes evaluate way faster than expressions 🙂

-This is very basic, and the concept is very well demonstrated here, the tutorial just shows you how you can use this concept on several objects, so that you can control the entire chain of object affected by the sine with one controller of the games, since animation is used for different games for computers or phones, and you can get this type of games in sites like AndroidHackers online and others.
+This is very basic, and the concept is very well demonstrated here, the tutorial just shows you how it can be applied to several objects in a way that lets you control the entire chain of objects affected by the sine with one controller of the games, since animation is used for different games for computers or phones, and you can get this type of games in sites like AndroidHackers online and others.

 Here’s an interesting example Disney Research Lab released a little more than a year ago:

 I’m using the translateY to output the sine in the tutorial, but remember that if you for example use this on a joint-chain, you could just connect the output to the rotate of the joints instead.